-Speaking urticaria is similar to speaking of headaches: both causes and forms vary greatly.
+Talking about urticaria is similar to talking about headaches: both causes and forms vary greatly.
 The spectrum ranges from short-lasting, mild discomfort to years of constant torment and from clear, easily avoidable triggers to (not so few) cases in which the cause is never found.
 Also, it is not always easy to identify boundaries between urticaria and other diseases.
-Some forms of allergies look very much like urticaria, and the processes in the immune system and the body are also partly the same, but also partly very different from the processes observed, for example, in connection with asthma, hay fever, or classic food allergies.
+Some forms of allergies look very much like urticaria, and the processes in the immune system and the body are also partly the same but also partly very different from the processes observed, for example, in connection with asthma, hay fever, or classic food allergies.

 The many different clinical pictures of urticaria can be divided according to their duration into acute (less than 6 weeks) and chronic (more than 6 weeks) and into three major groups according to their course:

 - the group of other types

 Forms of spontaneous urticaria

 - Acute spontaneous urticaria: Hives or angioedemata are formed and fade away after hours or days—at the latest after six weeks.

 - Chronic spontaneous urticaria: Hives or angioedemata are formed; the symptoms persist for more than six weeks.

 What is spontaneous urticaria, and why do we distinguish between acute and chronic urticaria?

 In spontaneous urticaria, wheals and other discomfort occur “out of the blue”, i.e., affected patients cannot predict when the next attack of their disease will occur and they cannot usually consciously trigger such an attack.
 In spontaneous urticaria every part of the body can be affected.